anCRONIK/cookbook-app-system/backend-api/README.md

 ### Local setup

-To set up environment locally for acceptance tests, just run _docker-compose_ in `support` directory.
+To set up environment locally for acceptance tests, read chapter about _Local setup_  and after that setup, run ` docker-compose up -d` in project root.
 After all containers are up, use following table for property values:

 | property           | value     |
 |--------------------|-----------|